RafaelCavazza/Xrm.Crm.WebApi/README.md

 # Basic CRUD

-All library the methos have a Async option.
+All the methos have a Async option.

 ## Create